coder-Fm/DataStructures_Algorithms/Sorting/README.md

 -----------------------------

 ### Counting sort
 Counting sort assumes that each of the n input elements is an integer in the range 0 to k, for some integer k.
-When k = O(n), the sort runs in $\Theta$(n) time.
+When k = O(n), the sort runs in O(n) time.

 ```
 COUNTING-SORT(A,B,k)